oracle-quickstart/oci-caas-pci-ecommerce/README.md

 The database username is <b>admin</b> and password is output in the terminal

+## Downloading Cloud Wallet
+Steps to download the cloud wallet from the console:
+1. In the OCI console, navigate to the ATP database that you created
+2. Click DB Connection.
+3. On the Database Connection page select the Wallet Type as Instance Wallet
+4. Click Download Wallet.

+Note: By default the filename is: Wallet_databasename.zip.
+You can save this file as any filename you want.

 ## Setting up the SSH tunnel

-In the OCI console, navigate to the ATP database that you created and download the Wallet.
-Once you downloaded the Wallet, unzip the folder and update tnsnames.ora to add the following new entry for SSH tunnel connection
+ Once you downloaded the Wallet, unzip the folder and update <b>tnsnames.ora</b> to add the following new entry for SSH tunnel connection

 ```